mathjax/MathJax-demos-node/README.md

 A repository with examples using [MathJax version 3](https://github.com/mathjax/MathJax-src) in node applications.

-See the [MathJax Node Demos](https://github.com/mathjax/MathJax-demos-node) for examples of how to use MathJax in node applications.
+See the [MathJax Web Demos](https://github.com/mathjax/MathJax-demos-web) for examples of how to use MathJax in web pages.
 See the [MathJax documentation](https://docs.mathjax.org/) for complete details of how to use MathJax in web browsers and node.

 ## The Example files